 What makes GGP different from others retailers selling fair trade crafts?

 We differ from other retailers in four key areas:

 1) We work with small artisan communities.
 Producer groups with greater capacities can often find access to a variety of markets.
-We are committed to working with highly marginalized and rural groups with small production capacities that are often just starting to bring product to market.
+We are committed to working with marginalized and largely rural groups with small production capacities that are often just starting to bring product to market.

 3) For each of our artisan partners, community development is a key facet of their work.
-Income generation is a critical issue, but is often more successful if funds and efforts are also invested in community building programs such as access to education, health services, child-care, and the advancement of human rights and social justice.
+Income generation is a critical issue, but is often more successful if funds and efforts are also invested in community building programs such as access to education, health services, child-care, and the advancement of economic and social justice.